TomaszOledzki/TomaszOledzki.github.io/README.md

 ### Theme

-The theme is forked from from [poole/hyde](https://github.com/poole/hyde).
+The theme is forked from [poole/hyde](https://github.com/poole/hyde).
 Some changes to the theme are made based on [qian256/qian256.github.io](https://github.com/qian256/qian256.github.io).

 ### License